graalvm/native-build-tools/native-image-gradle-plugin/README.md

 <br />

 ### DSL definition
 This plugin is primarily configured using Gradle DSL.
-This can be achieved by adding `nativeImage` and `nativeTest` sections to your `build.gradle` / `build.gradle.kts` like:
+This can be achieved by adding `nativeBuild` and `nativeTest` sections to your `build.gradle` / `build.gradle.kts` like:

 <details open>
 <summary>